buildkite/terraform-provider-buildkite/docs/resources/pipeline.md

 -   `default_branch` - (Optional) The default branch to prefill when new builds are created or triggered, usually main or master but can be anything.
 -   `branch_configuration` - (Optional) Limit which branches and tags cause new builds to be created, either via a code push or via the Builds REST API.
 -   `skip_intermediate_builds` - (Optional, Default: `false` ) A boolean to enable automatically skipping any unstarted builds on the same branch when a new build is created.
--   `skip_intermediate_builds_branch_filter` - (Optional) Limit which branches build skipping applies to, for example `!master` will ensure that the master branch won't have it's builds automatically skipped.
+-   `skip_intermediate_builds_branch_filter` - (Optional) Limit which branches build skipping applies to, for example `!master` will ensure that the master branch won't have its builds automatically skipped.
 -   `cancel_intermediate_builds` - (Optional, Default: `false` ) A boolean to enable automatically cancelling any running builds on the same branch when a new build is created.
--   `cancel_intermediate_builds_branch_filter` - (Optional) Limit which branches build cancelling applies to, for example !master will ensure that the master branch won't have it's builds automatically cancelled.
+-   `cancel_intermediate_builds_branch_filter` - (Optional) Limit which branches build cancelling applies to, for example !master will ensure that the master branch won't have its builds automatically cancelled.
 -   `team` - (Optional) Set team access for the pipeline.
 Can be specified multiple times for each team.
 See [Teams Configuration](#team) below for details.
 -   `provider_settings` - (Optional) Source control provider settings for the pipeline.
 See [Provider Settings Configuration](#provider-settings-configuration) below for details.